Lanka Templeman BSc(Hons) PGdip

 Bereavement – I have extensive experience with loss and a particular interest in supporting people through this experience.

-Anxiety – I have supported many people through discovering what triggers their anxiety and dealing with the everyday experience of the difficulties anxiety can bring.
+Anxiety – I have supported many people through discovering what triggers their anxiety, dealing with the impact it has on everyday life and working towards alternative coping skills.

 First session is £20 payable in cash at the end of the session.